yan-ash/Web-Design-Challenge/README.md

 ---

-2. visualisation pages stored in visualisation folder.
+2. maxTemp.html

 ---

-3. comparison.html contains all the visualisations on the same page.
+3. humidity.html
+   visualisation pages stored in visualisation folder.

 ---

+## 4.maxTemp.html

+## 5.windspeed.html

+6. comparison.html contains all the visualisations on the same page.

+---

-4. data.html displays a responsive table containing the data that visualisations use.
+7. data.html displays a responsive table containing the data that visualisations use.

 ## Folder assets includes a CSS file and a image file

 ---

-## I used folder docs to deploy the website as i had trouble deploy the website.
+## Folder docs including all the files above inside.
+I used the docs to employ the webpages.